Dandd6541/Cars/README.md

 **Next Steps:**
-- Next steps as far as updating this app, is to continue updating the CSS as well as adding functionality as well.
-For the CSS portion, this app will have videos of the Toyota's as well as some history on some of the best Toyota models.
-For the functionality portion the newest Make's and Mode's will be listed in the app with more detailed information on that specific car.
+- Next steps as far as updating this app, is to continue updating the CSS as well as adding functionality to it.
+For the CSS portion, this app will host videos of the Toyota's as well as some history on some of the best Toyota models.
+For the functionality portion the newest Make's and Model's will be listed in the app with more detailed information on that specific car.